 Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
 It occurs when the protective cartilage that cushions the ends of the bones wears down over time.

 Although osteoarthritis can damage any joint, the disorder most commonly affects joints in your hands, knees, hips and spine.

 Osteoarthritis symptoms can usually be managed, although the damage to joints can't be reversed.
-Staying active, maintaining a healthy weight and some treatments might slow progression of the disease and help improve pain and joint function.
+Staying active, maintaining a healthy weight and receiving certain treatments might slow progression of the disease and help improve pain and joint function.

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Signs and symptoms of osteoarthritis include:

 - Pain.
 Affected joints might hurt during or after movement.

 - Tenderness.
 Your joint might feel tender when you apply light pressure to or near it.

 - Loss of flexibility.
 You might not be able to move your joint through its full range of motion.

 - Grating sensation.
 You might feel a grating sensation when you use the joint, and you might hear popping or crackling.

 - Bone spurs.
 These extra bits of bone, which feel like hard lumps, can form around the affected joint.

 When to see a doctor

 If you have joint pain or stiffness that doesn't go away, make an appointment with your doctor.

 Factors that can increase your risk of osteoarthritis include:

 - Older age.
 The risk of osteoarthritis increases with age.

 - Sex.
 Women are more likely to develop osteoarthritis, though it isn't clear why.

 - Obesity.
 Carrying extra body weight contributes to osteoarthritis in several ways, and the more you weigh, the greater your risk.
 Increased weight adds stress to weight-bearing joints, such as your hips and knees.
 Also, fat tissue produces proteins that can cause harmful inflammation in and around your joints.

 - Joint injuries.
 Injuries, such as those that occur when playing sports or from an accident, can increase the risk of osteoarthritis.
 Even injuries that occurred many years ago and seemingly healed can increase your risk of osteoarthritis.